Ollagüe: Sulfur mining and processing

-Sulfur deposits on Ollague and neighbouring Aucanquilcha have been mined, with the Santa Cecilia mine located on the northwestern rim and the Santa Rosa mine in the centre of the crater.
+Sulfur deposits on Ollague and neighbouring Aucanquilcha and Olca have been mined.
+On Ollague, the Santa Cecilia mine is on the northwestern rim of the crater and Santa Rosa mine in its centre.
 In 1990, it was estimated that 3,000,000 t of sulfur can be mined at the Santa Rosa mine.
 According to a report in 1894, fumes released from sulfur beds on the volcano can incapacitate a man in seconds, making ascents difficult.

 Large-scale exploitation of natural resources in the area commenced in the late 19th century, when after the Saltpeter War Chile acquired the territories, began to exploit them and capitalism and industrialization came to the region.
-A private company, Luis Borlando, began to mine sulfur on Ollagüe in response to demand by the saltpeter and copper industries.
-Mining was still underway in 1988 but eventually ceased in the 1990s as fluctuations in the global markets and the inability of the Chilean sulfur industry to compete on global markets forced its decline.
-Only after the cessation of mining did the Chilean government become active in the area and set up the infrastructure of the town of Ollague.
+After initial efforts in 1899, 1902 and 1916, in 1932-1936 Luis Borlando set up a company and began to mine sulfur on Ollagüe in response to demand by the saltpeter and copper industries.
+The Chilean government had been encouraging mining development during the 1930s-1970s, but only after the cessation of mining did it set up the infrastructure of the town of Ollague.
+Mining was still underway in 1988 but ceased in the 1990s as fluctuations in the global markets and the inability of the Chilean sulfur industry to compete on global markets forced its decline.

 A road reaching up to an altitude of 5500 m leads to the western and southern mines.
 Sulfur was transported through an aerial tramway, which had replaced llamas.
 A reduction plant with autoclaves is also found at Ollagüe, it was the first such plant in Chile, while south of the town a mining camp was set up at Buenaventura.
-Worker camps and railway stations, part of the Ferrocarril de Antofagasta a Bolivia railway between Bolivia and Chile, completed the infrastructure.
+Worker camps with factory and residential buildings, and railway stations of the Ferrocarril de Antofagasta a Bolivia railway between Bolivia and Chile, completed the infrastructure.